Maddosaurus/MLT/README.md

 You can view a local copy of the docs by running `cd docroot/_build/html && python -m http.server` from the project root.

 ## Requirements
-- Python 3.6
+- Python 3.6+
 - CUDA 9.1 (optional)

 If you plan on using GPU-accelerated learning (strongly recommended), please set up CUDA 9.1 on your system.
 The current version of Tensorflow relies on CUDA 9.1 (not 10!).
 Please refer to the [Tensorflow Install How To](https://www.tensorflow.org/install/gpu) for up to date install instructions!
 If you are not using the deep learning potion, make sure to replace `tensorflow-gpu` with `tensorflow` in the requirements file.
 The use of a virtual environment is strongly advised!
-All package requirements can be installed via `pipenv install` (recommended) or `pip install -U -r requirements.txt` (legacy).
+All package requirements can be installed via `pipenv install` (add `--dev`for development dependencies).

 Besides these, you will need copies of the *NSL-KDD* and *CICIDS2017* datasets stored in the subfolder `datasets`.
 The CICIDS2017 dataset is provided by the [University of New Brunswick](http://www.unb.ca/cic/datasets/index.html), while NSL-KDD can be obtained [freely on GitHub](https://github.com/defcom17/NSL_KDD).
 Additional datasets can be included analogous to these.